-To qualify as a teacher in a state school in England and Wales, you'll need to achieve qualified teacher status (QTS) by following a programme of initial teacher training (ITT).
-While most independent schools also require QTS status, this isn't always essential.
+To qualify as a teacher in a maintained school (England and Wales), you must have a degree and achieve qualified teacher status (QTS) by completing a period of initial teacher training (ITT), (initial teacher education (ITE) in Wales).

-If you already have a degree, there are a range of different training options available, which are either university or school led.
-Most training courses will also lead to a postgraduate qualification, usually the Postgraduate Certificate in Education (PGCE).
+If you already have a degree, there are a number of different training options available, which are either university or school led.
+Many training courses will also lead to a postgraduate qualification, usually the Postgraduate Certificate in Education (PGCE).

 For further details on entry requirements and routes to becoming a qualified teacher, see teacher training and education.

 In Scotland, you'll need to follow a programme of initial teacher education (ITE) to achieve a teaching qualification (TQ) to teach in a state school.
-You can either take a four-year undergraduate degree in education or the one-year Professional Graduate Diploma in Education (PGDE).
+You can take either a four-year undergraduate degree in education or the one-year Professional Graduate Diploma in Education (PGDE).
 All courses are university-led.
-For full details on qualification routes in Scotland, see Teach in Scotland - Become a teacher in Scotland.
+For full details, see Teach in Scotland - Become a teacher in Scotland.

-Teachers generally have several years' experience in mainstream teaching before entering SEN teaching.
+Teachers generally choose to get some experience in mainstream teaching before entering SEN teaching.
 However, some schools may recruit newly qualified teachers.

 Qualified teachers can also undertake additional training to teach pupils with special educational needs.